RAR: Retrieving And Ranking Augmented MLLMs for Visual Recognition: Methodology

 \subsection{Multimodal Retriever}

 The multimodal retriever is essentially responsible for querying a large multi-modal external memory or database to find information relevant to the input query or context.
 In the process of multimodal retriever, the main challenge lies in efficiently encoding and storing a large volume of images/text embeddings for quick, accurate retrieval.
-Recognizing the main challenge, as shown in \cref{fig:pipeline}, we have developed a multi-modal retriever that creates and stores multimodal embeddings, with a focus on optimizing retrieval speed through index construction techniques.
+Recognizing the main challenge, as shown in Fig.~\ref{fig:pipeline}, we have developed a multi-modal retriever that creates and stores multimodal embeddings, with a focus on optimizing retrieval speed through index construction techniques.

-\textbf{Extracting the Multi-modal Embeddings.} We use the CLIP model discussed in \cref{sec:preliminary} to extract the multi-modal embeddings.
+\textbf{Extracting the Multi-modal Embeddings.} We use the CLIP model discussed in Sec.~\ref{sec:preliminary} to extract the multi-modal embeddings.
 Given a data sample $(x_{i}, c_{i})$ from the dataset $\mathcal{D}$ containing the image $x_{i}$ and class name $c_{i}$, we use the CLIP image encoder $\Phi_{\text{img}}$ to extract the image embedding $e_{\text{img}} \in \mathbb{R}^{d}$ and the CLIP text encoder $\Phi_{\text{text}}$ to extract the text embedding $e_{\text{text}} \in \mathbb{R}^{d}$.
-The symbol $d$ refers to the feature dimension (\eg, $d=576$ for CLIP ViT-B/16).
-The image and text embeddings are stored in the memory $\M$ for retrieval (will discuss in \cref{sec:retrieving}).
+The symbol $d$ refers to the feature dimension (\textit{e.g.}, $d=512$ for CLIP ViT-B/16).
+The image and text embeddings are stored in the memory $\M$ for retrieval (will discuss in Sec.~\ref{sec:retrieving}).
 In some zero-shot settings, the image embedding is not available and we merely store the text embedding into the memory.
+We build the Memory $\M$ (knowledge base) using these embeddings which are randomly sampled from the training set.
+In the $n$-shot setting, we collect $n$ images per class to construct the memory.